UbiquityRobotics/fiducials/README.md

     $ catkin_make

-Install inkscape

-     $ sudo apt-get install inkscape

 ## Generating fiducials

 The fiducials are typically generated from the laptop/desktop.

-Fiducial tags are generated using the following commands:
+Fiducial tags can generated using the create_markers.py utility.
+It takes as arguments the start and end fiducial numbers and an output file name.
+For example, following commands, generates fiducials 100 to 200:

 	$ cd /tmp
-        $ rosrun fiducial_lib Tags num ...

-Thus, the following command will generate `tag42.svg` and `tag43.svg`:

-        $ rosrun fiducial_lib Tags 42 43

-To generate a 100 at a time, use the following command:

-        $ rosrun fiducial_lib Tags 17{0,1,2,3,4,5,6,7,8,9}{0,1,2,3,4,5,6,7,8,9}
+    $ rosrun fiducial_lib create_markers.py 100 200 tags.pdf

-This will generate `tag1700.svg` through `tag1799.svg`.

-To convert the `.svg` files to to `.pdf` files use the`inkscape` program and the following commands:

-Convert a single .svg to a single .pdf:

-        $ inkscape --without-gui --export-pdf=tag42.pdf tag42.svg

-Convert a bunch at a time:

-        $ for n in 17{0,1,2,3,4,5,6,7,8,9}{0,1,2,3,4,5,6,7,8,9} ; do \
-           inkscape --without-gui --export-pdf=tag$n.pdf tag$n.svg ; \
-           done

-Merge the pdf files:

-        $ sudo apt-get install poppler-utils
-        $ pdfunite tag17??.pdf tags17xx.pdf
-        $ rm tag*.svg

-You can print the .pdfs using using `evince`:
+You can print the PDF files using using `evince`:

 	$ sudo apt-get install evince
-        $ evince tags17xx.pdf
+    $ evince tags.pdf

 ## Map Creation

 To create an empty map file with fiducial 301 (the id of 301 is arbitrary) at the origin:

-        $ mkdir -p ~/.ros/slam
-        $ echo '301 0.0 0.0 0.0 180.0 0.0 180.0 0.0 1' > ~/.ros/slam/map.txt
+        $ rosrun fiducial_slam init_map.py 301

-This assumes the fiducial is on the ceiling, and the 180 degree rotations are used so that the pose of fiducials is determined in the co-ordinate system of the floor.
+This assumes the fiducial is on the ceiling, and sets up the rotation of the fiducial so that the pose of fiducials is determined in the co-ordinate system of the floor.
 Increased accuracy can be gained by specifying the height of the fiducial (z), and that this can also be determined from the output of `fiducial_slam.py`.